 When the size of the Company and the scale of its activities warrant it the Board will institute Board Committees as required.
-The Board currently has an Audit and Financial Risk Committee as well as a Remuneration Committee, with all Directors being members of both committees, allowing all Directors to participate fully in all decision making.
+The Board currently has an Audit and Financial Risk Committee, with all Directors being members, allowing all Directors to participate fully in all decision making.
 When the circumstances require it the following committees will be instituted:

+- Remuneration Committee;

-- Nomination Committee; and - Risk Management Committee.
+- Nomination Committee; and

+- Risk Management Committee.